Shine533/AI-Learning-Portfolio/README.md

-# AI-Learning-Portfolio
 # AI Application Development Portfolio
-## Bridging 5+ Years of Foreign Trade & SEO Expertise with Cutting-Edge LLM Technology
+## Bridging 5+ Years of Foreign Trade & SEO Expertise with Cutting-Edge AI Technology

 👋 Hello!
 I am a cross-disciplinary developer transitioning from International Trade and Digital Marketing to AI Application Engineering.

 This repository serves as my **living resume** and **project portfolio**.
-It documents my systematic learning journey from foundational Python to production-level Large Language Model (LLM) applications.
+It documents my systematic learning journey from foundational Python to production-level AI applications, as well as hands-on practice with mainstream AI tools.

 **My Unique Edge:** Unlike pure CS graduates, I deeply understand business scenarios like cross-border e-commerce, SEO content strategies, and customer acquisition funnels.
 My goal is to build **cost-effective, business-oriented AI agents** that solve real pain points in the global trade industry.